 When it comes to beatbox, the choice to select the best loop station artists get really tough.
 So many talented singers embraced the looper for their performances and so many of them are simply amazing.

 His performance is very technical and super meticulous.
 Check it out yourself on his Youtube channel.
-He uses several microphones and a wide range of effects and gear to produce a surprising deep musical experience.
+He uses several microphones and a wide range of effects and gear to produce a surprisingly deep musical experience.

-Any other looper musicians in your mind?
+Are any other looper musicians in your mind?

 That’s it, at least for now.
 Do you have any musician in mind who you think I should add to my ranking for the best loop station artists in the world?
 Don’t be shy: use the comment section below and help me out!